Nrapendra786/springboot-salesforce-account-demo/sf-account-application/README.md

-# Demo Project using Salesforce, Java, SpringBoot and Apache Kafka
+# Demo Project developed using Salesforce, Java, SpringBoot and Apache Kafka

 ## Prerequisites
   Java 17 and Docker must be installed in the system